 - i.
-The District 5YCCP will be board approved on June 15, 2021 and included the following submissions: - ii.
+The District 5YCCP was board approved on June 15, 2021.
+The hard copies are being prepared to send to the State Chancellor's office by the August 1 deadline.
+The 5YCCP included the following submissions: - ii.
 RCC: - a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
 Visual Arts Complex (Phase I) (Growth); 2.
 Advanced Technology (Growth); 3.
 MLK Modernization will be submitted to the state. - iii.
 MVC: - a) Revised FPP Library Learning Resource Center (Growth). - b) IPPs 1.
 Biological & Physical Sciences (Growth); 2.
 Kinesiology, Athletics (Growth); 3.
 Ben Clark Training Center Education Center Building Phase II (Growth) and is lining up as a standalone FPP next year; 4.
 Fine & Performing Arts Complex (Growth). - iv.
 NC: - a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
 STEM Phase I (Growth); 2.
 Student Services Welcome Center (Growth); 3.
 Social & Behavioral Science Phase I (Growth). - v.
-2021 Five-Year CCP: The 2020 FPPs are being resubmitted this year (2021) and District added 50% local contribution to the FPPs as the minimum 25% required by the State, hoping that by approval date of the FPP the District passed a new local bond.
+2021 Five-Year CCP: The 2020 FPPs are being resubmitted this year (2021) and District added 50% local contribution to the FPPs as the minimum 25% required by the State, hoping that by approval date of the FPP the District will pass a new local bond.